technonorm/zendesk-bulk-skills-upload/README.md

 ## Disclaimer

-This tool is not an official product of Zendesk or Google.
-It is an open-source project created to help the Zendesk administrator community.
+This tool is not an official product of Zendesk.
+It is an open-source project created by me to help the Zendesk administrator community.
 Use at your own risk.